South East England

 South East England contains eight legally chartered cities: Brighton and Hove, Canterbury, Chichester, Milton Keynes, Oxford, Portsmouth, Southampton and Winchester.
 Officially it does not include London, which is a separate region.
-The geographical term for "South East England" may differ from the official definition of the region, for example London, Bedfordshire, Hertfordshire and Essex are sometimes referred to as being in the south east of England.
+The geographical term for "South East England" may differ from the official definition of the region; for example, London, Bedfordshire, Hertfordshire and Essex are sometimes colloquially referred to as being in the south east of England.
 This article only considers the South East as being the official statistical region.

 In medieval times, South East England included much of the Kingdom of Wessex, which was the precursor to the modern state of England.
 Winchester was the capital of England after unification of the various states, including the kingdoms of Kent, Sussex and Mercia.
 Winchester stopped being the administrative capital of England some time in the 13th century as its influence waned while the City of London dominated commerce.
 The last monarch to be crowned at Winchester was Richard II in 1377, although the last monarch to be crowned by the Bishop of Winchester was Queen Mary I in 1553.

 Today, the region's close proximity to London has led to South East England becoming a prosperous economic hub with the largest economy of any region in the UK, after London.
-The region is home to Gatwick Airport and Heathrow Airport (the UK's two busiest airports).
+The region is home to Gatwick Airport (the UK's second busiest airport).
 The coastline along the English Channel provides numerous ferry crossings to mainland Europe.
 South East England is also known for its countryside, which includes two national parks: the New Forest and the South Downs, as well as the North Downs, the Chiltern Hills and part of the Cotswolds.
 The River Thames flows through the region and its basin is known as the Thames Valley.

 It is also the location of a number of internationally known places of interest, such as HMS Victory in Portsmouth, Cliveden in Buckinghamshire, Thorpe Park and RHS Wisley in Surrey, Blenheim Palace in Oxfordshire, Windsor Castle in Berkshire, Leeds Castle, the White Cliffs of Dover and Canterbury Cathedral in Kent, Brighton Palace Pier, and Hammerwood Park in East Sussex, and Wakehurst Place in West Sussex.
 The region has many universities; the University of Oxford is the oldest in the English-speaking world, and ranked among the best in the world.

 South East England is host to various sporting events, including the annual Henley Royal Regatta, Royal Ascot and The Derby, and sporting venues include Wentworth Golf Club and Brands Hatch.
 Some of the events of the 2012 Summer Olympics were held in the south east, including the rowing at Eton Dorney and part of the cycling road race in the Surrey Hills.